A Quest for Knowledge: Proofs

-\emph{Summary Step 2.1-2.4.} We know that (i) in areas with $X<4q$, the researcher's distance choice on the deepening area will be $d^b$, (ii) in areas with $X>8q$ the researcher's distance choice will be $d^i$, (iii) in areas with $X\in[4q,8q]$ the researcher's distance choice may $d^i$ or $d^b$, but (iv) if the solution is $d^i$, it has to satisfy $X-d>4q$ and $d<4q$.\footnote{From \cref{lem:dinteriorifXlarger8,interioronceimpliesalwaysinterior,lem:continuityattheiotunyn} any interior choice that maximizes $V$ (ignoring cost) satisfies $X-d>4q$ and $d<4q$.}
+\emph{Summary Step 1-4.} We know that (i) in areas with $X<4q$, the researcher's distance choice on the deepening area will be $d^b$, (ii) in areas with $X>8q$ the researcher's distance choice will be $d^i$, (iii) in areas with $X\in[4q,8q]$ the researcher's distance choice may $d^i$ or $d^b$, but (iv) if the solution is $d^i$, it has to satisfy $X-d^i>4q$ and $d^i<4q$.
+The latter two imply $d^i<X/2$ in this case.

-\emph{Step 2.5.
-Single crossing of the payoffs.} Next, we show that the payoffs, $U_R(d^b;X)$ and $(U_R(d^i;X)$ cross only once assuming $\rho(d,X)$ is chosen optimally.
-We use three observations to show this. \begin{enumerate} \item First, at area length $X$ for which $U_R(d^b;X)=U_R(d^i;X)$, the payoff at the boundary solution must be decreasing faster than the payoff at the interior solution. \item Second, on the interval $[4q,8q]$ the payoff of the boundary solution, $U_R(b^d;X)$ has a strictly lower second derivative with respect to $X$ for all $X$ than that of the interior solution $U_R(d^i;X)$.
-Hence, the two values can cross at most once on this interval. \item Third, $U_R(d^b;X) \leq U_R(d^i;X)$ if $X\geq 8q$. \end{enumerate}
+\emph{Step 5.
+Single crossing of the payoffs.} With three observations, we show that the payoffs, $U_R(d^b;X)$ and $U_R(d^i;X)$, cross once assuming $\rho(d,X)$ is chosen optimally. \begin{enumerate} \item At area length $X$ for which $U_R(d^b;X)=U_R(d^i;X)$, the payoff at the boundary solution must be decreasing faster than at the interior solution. \item On the interval $[4q,8q]$, the payoff of the boundary solution has a strictly lower second derivative with respect to $X$ for all $X$ than that of the interior solution.
+Hence, the two values can cross at most once on this interval. \item $U_R(d^b;X) \leq U_R(d^i;X)$ if $X\geq 8q$. \end{enumerate}

-The first observation follows because the first switch is from the boundary solution to the interior solution by continuous differentiability of all terms and the observation from above that $d(X)=X/2$ for $X<4q$.
-The third observation is shown in Step 2.3 above.
+The first observation follows because the first switch is from the boundary to the interior solution, by continuous differentiability of all terms and $d^\eta(X)=X/2$ for $X<4q$.
+The third observation follows from Step 3 above.

-The second observation follows from totally differentiating $U_R$ for the two types of local maxima.
-Using envelope conditions, we obtain that the payoff is concave in the boundary solution and convex in the interior solution which implies the second observation.
-Define $\varphi(X):=\max_\rho u(d=X/2,\rho,X)$ for the boundary; we show in \cref{lem:URconcaveBound} in \cref{sub:omitted_proofs} that $\varphi(X)$ is concave.
-In \cref{URconvexIN} in \cref{sub:omitted_proofs} we show that $U_R(X)=\max_{\rho,d} u(d,\rho,X)$ is convex in $X$ provided that the maximizer $d(X)<X/2$.
-The result follows.
+The second observation follows from totally differentiating $U_R$ for both local maxima.
+Using envelope conditions, we obtain that the payoff is concave in the boundary solution and convex in the interior solution implying the second observation.
+Define $\varphi(X):=\max_\rho u(d=X/2,\rho,X)$ for the boundary; we show in \cref{lem:URconcaveBound} that $\varphi(X)$ is concave.
+In \cref{URconvexIN}, we show that $U_R(X)=\max_{\rho,d} u(d,\rho,X)$ is convex in $X$ if the maximizer satisfies $d^\eta(X)<X/2$.